In this article:

 Only Cloud Application Manager users in the administrator role can apply tags.
 Follow these steps to apply one.

-From the menu drop-down on the top right, select the Admin Console.
+From the menu drop-down on the top right, select Organizations > Your Org Name

-- To enter a preset value, click the Custom Value drop-down to select one.
+- To enter a preset value, click the Value drop-down to select one.

 - To enter a custom value, simply type in the Custom Value field.